burntsouup/JavaScript/4 - Control Structures.md

                 const a3 = "" || 0; // returns 0
                 ```

-            :warning: if the AND operator is used for assignment:
+            :bulb: if the AND operator is used for assignment:

             - if one operand is true/truthy and the other is false/falsy, then the false/falsy operand is returned

             - if both operands are true/truthy, then the right operand is returned

             - if both operands are false/falsy, then the left operand is returned

             - Examples:

                 ```JavaScript